mlflow/mlflow/examples/pytorch/BertNewsClassification/README.md

-## Bert Sentiment Analysis example with MLFlow
+## Bert news classification example with MLFlow

 In this example, we have used a pretrained Bert model to classify the news reports into any one of the 4 different categories("world", "Sports", "Business", "Sci/Tech").
 The autolog code uses Pytorch Lightning's MLFlowLogger to log metrics.